 Information Block 0 contains 128 bytes, of which one 16-bit word has a dedicated function, called the Function Word.
 The Function Word resides at address 07Eh.
-It holds factory parameters.
+The remaining Information Block 0 locations are used to hold factory parameters.

 Software only has read access to Information Block 0 through a register-based interface.
 The Function Word and the factory parameters are protected against CPU writes.
-Table 14 shows the structure of Information Block 0.
+Table 12 shows the structure of Information Block 0.